nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/01a-mac-installs.md

 ## 1. Install Pyenv

-`pyenv` is a python version manager.
-We’ll use `pyenv` to install a specific version of python.
-This makes it easy to switch to a different version of python if needed
+`pyenv` is a Python version manager.
+We’ll use `pyenv` to install a specific version of Python.
+This makes it easy to switch to a different version of Python if needed.

 ```bash
 brew install pyenv